adiela/adiela/README.md

 <h3 align="center"> Full-Stack Software Engineer. </h3>

-I am a software engineer with over 5 years professional experience.
+I am a software engineer with over 5 years of professional experience.
 I have built consumer, and B2B software, and software developer tools.
 I am passionate about the use of technology in creating real world solutions.
 Some technologies I enjoy working with include JavaScript(ReactJS, React Native, VueJS, NodeJS), Python (Django, Flask) and SQL.

 ### Skills: